Limit linear series: combinatorial theory: Overview

 \subsection{Acknowledgments}

 We thank Eduardo Esteves, St\'ephane Gaubert, and Noema Nicolussi for discussions related to the content of this work.
-We are grateful to Harry Richman for valuable comments on an earlier draft, and for collaboration on related questions.
+We are grateful to Harry Richman for valuable comments on an earlier draft, for the idea of the example given in Section~\ref{subsec:realizability_question}, and for collaboration on related questions.
 Special thanks to Dave Jensen and Sam Payne for sharing a draft of their work, and for interesting exchanges on the content of the two papers.
-Finally, it is a pleasure to thank Matt Baker for his inspiring work and questions, as well as for previous collaborations on related subjects.
+In particular, we thank them for bringing to our attention the fact that the tropicalization of a finite dimensional vector space is a finitely generated semimodule, which allows to conclude the proof of Proposition~\ref{prop:finite_generation}, as well as St\'ephane Gaubert for further references.
+Finally, it is a pleasure to thank Matt Baker for his inspiring work and questions, as well as for previous collaboration on related subjects.